mathisbukowski/Arcade/doc/arcade/SFMLDisplay.md

 ### getKeyboard<a name="getKeyboard"></a>
 !!! function "Keyboard&amp; getKeyboard() override"

-    Get the keyboard object
+    Getter for the keyboard variable

     :material-keyboard-return: **Return**
-    :    Keyboard&
+    :    Keyboard& Keyboard object

 ### getMouse<a name="getMouse"></a>
 !!! function "Mouse&amp; getMouse() override"

-    Get the mouse object
+    Getter for the mouse variable

     :material-keyboard-return: **Return**
-    :    Mouse&
+    :    Mouse& Mouse object

 ### getName<a name="getName"></a>